Rev 11

 gpg --verify $SOURCE_DIR/gsa-$GSA_VERSION.tar.gz.asc $SOURCE_DIR/gsa-$GSA_VERSION.tar.gz

-Once complete, verify the GSA downloads and make sure the signature from Greenbone Community Feed is good.
+Verify the GSA download and ensure that the signature from the Greenbone Community Feed is valid.

 gpg: Signature made Tue 03 Aug 2021 02:59:15 PM UTC